John Wayne Airport (JWA) offers the following travel tips to help passengers prepare for a safe and enjoyable air travel experience.

 JWA has 20 commercial (Gates 2-22) and 6 commuter gates (Gates 1A, B, C and 22A, B, C), which are numbered from the north to the south.
 All gates can easily be accessed from any Terminal.

 JWA welcomes international travelers.
-Three airlines offer nonstop flights to and from Canada and Mexico.
+Two airlines offer nonstop flights to and from Canada and Mexico.
 Please find below some important links to help you prepare for your international trip:

 Welcome to the United States